What the heck is going on, you ask? Say hello to Tersus.

 Big Day for Microsoft

 Today was a big day for Microsoft.
 First, IE Desktop Online Web Browser Live Professional Ultimate Edition for the Internet aka IE8 passed the Acid2 Test.
 Secondly, the Windows XP SP3 Release Candidate is now in the wild.
 I’m more excited about the IE8 news, to be honest.
-Having IE8 passing the Acid Test could mean less … Read the rest of this item
+Having IE8 passing the Acid Test could … Read the rest of this item

 This item was posted by Chris Harrison.